dsdy120/safe-control-gym-copy/aer-course-project/README.md

 Ensures proper alignment during gate traversal to avoid clipping.

 #### Trajectory Smoothing
-Applies B-spline interpolation to convert the discrete A* path into a smooth, flyable trajectory.
+Applies B-spline interpolation and polynomial fit to convert the discrete A* path into a smooth, flyable trajectory.
 Outputs a sequence of waypoints for control execution.

 #### Control Execution